shtoystack/docker-guacamole/UPGRADE.md

 Postgresql documentation will recommend to use pg_dumpall or pg_upgrade, but none worked for me.
 So I reverted to the backup solution I already wrote in the [README](https://github.com/abesnier/docker-guacamole/tree/eb34d1dc10c63cc6f55eb146504ae8d4c235ad9a#back-up-the-config-folder-and-start-again), and it worked.

+## This works, but MFA is broken
+I am not sure if this an issue with the upgrade process, or something else, but the solution is [here](https://github.com/abesnier/docker-guacamole/blob/master/README.md#somethings-not-working-what-to-do).

 ## "You're a moron and your steps did not work me"

 Please raise an [issue](https://github.com/abesnier/docker-guacamole/issues), I will look at it and help you as much as possible.